Fred011/Project-module-1/README.md

 # SUPER SHOOTER

 ## Description
 This is a shooter game where the player has to kill enemies to get the best score.
-The player starts with 3 lives and with the score 0.
-Enemies will come from every sides of the screen randomly and try to kill the player.
+The player starts with 3 lives and score 0.
+Enemies will randomly come from top of the screen and try to kill the player.
 To defend himself, the player have a laser gun to blow up the enemies.
 The game ends when the player has no lives left.

 ## Instructions

 - to move left, press left arrow key
 - to move right, press right arrow key
-- to move up, press up arrow key
-- to move down, press down arrow key
 - to shoot, press space bar

 ---